Breakfast (Syrup): Critical reception

 Breakfast (Syrup) was generally well received by music critics.
 Charlie Norwood of MTV Buzzworthy called "Breakfast (Syrup)", "..a synthed-out 808 party jam that's not breaking any ground, but it's catchy."
 Furthering the review, he said, "Just when Kreay's voice [...] is about to give you a stroke, 2 Chainz (who's now legally required to be on every new rap song) shows up in a rain jacket with two gallons of syrup to save the day."
 Norwood criticized the track, calling attention to the drug subculture allusions.
 He pointed out that, while the song was destined to be a hit with teenagers, parents might miss the drug undertones.
 He closed the critique by saying, "Enjoy having your 20-year-old college dropout with a codeine dependency and $20,000 in nondeferrable student loan debt move back home," as a result of listening to the song.
 Complex Magazine named the song the third worst song of 2012.
-Allmusic picked Breakfast (Syrup) as highlight while NME commented "... on ‘Breakfast (Syrup)’ – featuring 2 Chainz – she stoops to rhyming the word "breakfast" with "breakfast" (but at least the chorus "I got all the syrup/I got all the syrup/Juice, cheese, bread, breakfast!" is a quotable play on food/money).
-She's said before that passion, not talent, has fuelled this album.
-And these tunes have passion coming, well, out of their ovaries..."
+Allmusic picked "Breakfast (Syrup)" as a highlight of the album.
+NME criticized her for rhyming the word "breakfast" with "breakfast" but complimented the chorus ("I got all the syrup/I got all the syrup/Juice, cheese, bread, breakfast!"), calling it a quotable play on food and money.